ValgulNecron/kasuki/readme.md

     - [X] Create a parser because some desc uses html and not markdown. — Done.
 Will need to check to be sure all is done.
     - [ ] Poll feature with custom choice and a graph afterward for comparison.
+    - [ ] Figure out the necessary deps to work.
+Once found, change the dockerfile to use an ubuntu base image to reduce size
+    - [ ] Better error handling.

 - Anime submodule:
     - [X] Finish comparison function.
       — V1 done. — Will need to be better, but it works.
-      Ideas of improvement add a score on how close 2 people are (affinity score).
+      Ideas of improvement add a score on how close two people are (affinity score).
       — And have better formatting for the text.
     - [X] Add character search function. — Added character research with name.
     - [X] Add staff search function. — Added staff research with name.